 One of my biggest complaints about the SOUNDBOKS app is that it doesn’t reliably connect to the speaker—sometimes, it fails to completely load and re-prompts for a connection.
 When this occurs, shut down the SOUNDBOKS, wait a few minutes, and try again.

 In the Pro Panel page of the app, you can set configurations for mixers, microphones, guitars, and active instruments for each of the two-channel inputs.
 For mixers, this means just setting the volume output, but for microphones, guitars, and active instruments, it also means setting equalizer bands.

 The app is valuable and has worthwhile features, but it’s a little convoluted.
 If you want to access all the premium features, you need to upgrade to App LevelUp 2 and register your SOUNDBOKS with SoundKlub.
 While it makes sense to register the device manually, the App LevelUp 2 upgrade should already be installed when you download the app.
 Getting the app to even recognize that it needs an upgrade takes a little work, and once it does, the upgrade takes about 30 minutes.

 Benefits of App LevelUp 2

-After the app is upgraded, you have access to special features like SKAA PRO mode which limits your TeamUP connections to two and decreases the connection distance—this may sound bad, but the benefit is that it significantly lowers the latency.
+After the app is upgraded, you have access to special features like SKAA PRO mode, which limits your TeamUP connections to two and decreases the connection distance—this may sound bad.
+Still, the benefit is that it significantly lowers the latency.
 On the home screen of the app, you can drag and drop your connected SOUNDBOKS speakers to easily hook them up together.
 What’s more, you’ll be able to name and save multiple custom EQ settings.